netdata/netdata/docs/guides/deploy/ansible.md

 Change the `dbengine_multihost_disk_space` if you want to change the metrics retention policy by allocating more or less disk space for storing metrics.
 The default is 2048 Mib, or 2 GiB.

-Because we're claiming this node to Netdata Cloud, and will view its dashboards there instead of via `http://NODE:19999`, the playbook disables that local dashboard by setting `web_mode` to `none`.
+Because we're claiming this node to Netdata Cloud, and will view its dashboards there instead of via the IP address or hostname of the node, the playbook disables that local dashboard by setting `web_mode` to `none`.
 This gives a small security boost by not allowing any unwanted access to the local dashboard.

 You can read more about this decision, or other ways you might lock down the local dashboard, in our [node security